LucasDelfino92/morrowindsharp/mw2.md

 Modifies critical strike coefficient depending on the weapon you use.

 [**Morrowind Anti-Cheese**](https://mw.moddinghall.com/file/45-morrowind-anti-cheese-v12-ownership-overhaul-compatible/)
-Fixes the biggest exploits and balance issues in the game.
+Fixes some the biggest exploits and balance issues in the game.

 [**BTB's Game Improvements - Necro Edit**](https://mw.moddinghall.com/file/40-btbs-game-improvements-necro-edit-sigourn-edit/)
 Modified version of BTB's Game Improvements, with all modules merged, plus BTB's edits from his modified versions of Morrowind Advanced and Service Requirements, with many changes and additions.